DillonHirth/Frontline/README.md

 1. Should be playable with 2 standard 52 card decks, hopefully even 1.
 2. I call it frontline because I would like it to play out like two armies meeting in battle, where they each get the same information at the same time, and then have a chance to try and respond to that new information with a resolving round after to determine the outcome.
-3. same as 1.
+3. This should be playable with a standard deck, but I thought it would be fun to turn this into a project.

 ### Rules<sub>(very early outline, subject to change) </sub>
-years of thoughts in my head i need to write down
+years of thoughts in my head I need to write down
-1. Draw till certain point
+1. Draw a hand of 7-10 cards, then determine your point total, draw until you are equal to or just past a certain point, i.e. 70points.
-2. draw support(face cards)
+2. draw support(face cards) from a seperate deck containing only face cards
-3. lay out lines
+3. 'deploy' your army face down, 4 cards wide? maybe 2 rows
-4. flip
+4. flip your army cards over
-5. lay out support cards face down?
+5. now, instead of taking turns to lay down support/reinforcement. each player lays them face down whenever, and however many they desire. the trick here, is to have diverse enough support cards, to allow for feints, so when they see a weak column get reinforced, they wont know if its a really good support card, or a simple 2card to draw out there reinforcements etc. much like gwent, I hope it will be a fun balance and tactical gambit of where and who to reinforce
+6. flip over the support/reinforcements
+7. resolve the first battle
+8. depending on support cards, some may possibly stay on the field, but essentially, there may be a small draw again of 1 support card and a couple normal cards, with a mulligan/redraw followed by another round or two of battles.